Skip to content

 How many memories do we have for this client?

-Claude will connect to the Coppermind MCP server, switch to the correct client mind, and return the answer.
+Claude will connect to the Armbrain MCP server, switch to the correct client mind, and return the answer.
 If you've been ingesting meetings and emails, you might see hundreds of memories ready to use.

-What Your Team Sees#
+What Your Team Sees

 When a team member opens the project:

-Do I Need Projects?#
+Do I Need Projects?

 Switch to Acme Corp